Expensify/App/docs/articles/expensify-classic/expensify-card/Cardholder-Settings-and-Features.md

      - If a transaction exceeds your Expensify Card's available limit, the transaction will be declined.
 You can see the remaining limit in the mobile app under **Settings > Connected Cards** or in the web app under **Settings > Account > Credit Card Import**.
      - Submitting expenses and getting them approved will free up your limit for more spending.

-- Your card isn’t active yet or it was disabled by your Domain Admin
+- Your card isn't active yet or it was disabled by your Domain Admin
 - Your card information was entered incorrectly with the merchant.
 Entering incorrect card information, such as the CVC, ZIP, or expiration date, will also lead to declines.
 There was suspicious activity
 - If Expensify detects unusual or suspicious activity, we may block transactions as a security measure